MaverickCrunch

 The MaverickCrunch is a floating point math coprocessor core intended for digital audio.
-It was first presented by Cirrus Logic in June 2000 together with an ARM920T integer processor in their 200 MHz EP9302 EP9307 EP9312 and EP9315 System-on-Chip integrated circuits.
-Plagued with hardware bugs and poor compiler support, it was seldom used in any of the devices based on those chips and the product line was discontinued on April 1, 2008.
+It was first presented by Cirrus Logic in June 2000 together with an ARM920T integer processor in their 200 MHz EP9302, EP9307, EP9312, and EP9315 System-on-Chip integrated circuits. it was seldom used in any of the devices based on those chips and the product line was discontinued on April 1, 2008.

 Features

 The coprocessor has 16 64-bit registers which can be used for 32- or 64-bit integer and floating point operations and its floating point format is based on the IEEE-754 standard.
 It has its own instruction set which performs floating point addition, subtraction, multiplication, negation, absolute value, and comparisons as well as addition, multiplication and bit shifts on integers.
 It also has four 72-bit registers on which can perform a 32-bit multiply-and-accumulate instruction and a status register, as well as conversions between integer and floating point values and instructions to move data between itself and the ARM registers or memory.

 It operates in parallel with the main processor, both processors receiving their instructions from a single 32-bit instruction stream.
 Thus, to use it efficiently, integer and floating point instructions must be interleaved so as to keep both processors busy.